Cardigan, Cenarth and the Wool Museum

 Castles and forts of North Wales

-Distilling centuries of history into a two day tour, Celticos will show you the best of Celtic, Roman and medieval North Wales and introduce you to the story of the Princes of Gwynedd.
-This fascinating route covers over a dozen castles, forts and burial chambers in Snowdonia and Anglesey, including Conwy, Caernarfon, Segontium and Dolbadarn.
+Distilling centuries of history into a two or three day Castles of North Wales tour.
+Celticos will show you the best of Celtic, Roman and medieval North Wales and introduce you to the historical highlights of North Wales.
+This fascinating route covers over a dozen castles, forts and burial chambers in Eryri (Snowdonia) and Anglesey, including Conwy, Caernarfon, Segontium and Dolbadarn.

 The Dylan Thomas Birthday Walk, Laugharne